dianiz/edx-documentation/en_us/shared/course_features/cohorts/cohorts_setup_discussions.rst

 Setting up Discussions in Courses with Cohorts
 ######################################################

-In courses that use cohorts, you can create discussion topics that are either divided based on cohort, or unified and available to all learners.
+In courses that use cohorts, in addition to the default discussion topics that are shared by all learners, you can create divided discussion topics, within which learners interact only with other members of their cohort.

 For information about divided discussions, see :ref:`About Divided Discussions`.